facebook/fresco/docs/_docs/01-scaletypes.md

 These are mostly the same as those supported by the Android [ImageView](http://developer.android.com/reference/android/widget/ImageView.ScaleType.html) class.

-The one unsupported type is `matrix.` In its place, Fresco offers `focusCrop,` which will usually work better.
+The one unsupported type is `matrix`.
+In its place, Fresco offers `focusCrop,` which will usually work better.

 ### How to set

-Actual, placeholder, retry, and failure images can all be [set in XML](using-drawees-xml.html), using attributes like `fresco:actualImageScaleType`.
-You can also set them [in code](using-drawees-code.html) using the [GenericDraweeHierarchyBuilder](../javadoc/reference/com/facebook/drawee/generic/GenericDraweeHierarchyBuilder.html) class.
+Actual, placeholder, retry, and failure images can all be set in XML, using attributes like `fresco:actualImageScaleType`.
+You can also set them in code using the [GenericDraweeHierarchyBuilder](../javadoc/reference/com/facebook/drawee/generic/GenericDraweeHierarchyBuilder.html) class.

 Even after your hierarchy is built, the actual image scale type can be modified on the fly using  [GenericDraweeHierarchy](../javadoc/reference/com/facebook/drawee/generic/GenericDraweeHierarchy.html).